XBFL Rules

 Attendance Guidelines

-Attendance Rules: It is extremely important that all those who register fully understand how even one missed game can really affect the league and their opponents.
-Because it is of the utmost importance that each and every game is played, penalties will incur if an individual misses a scheduled game.
+Attendance Rules: It is extremely important that all those who register fully understand how even one missed game can really affect the league and scheduled opponents.
+Because it is of the utmost importance that each and every game be played, penalties may incur if an individual misses scheduled games.

 1 missed game = notification sent